6 False Myths About the Vtuber Community

 However, there are very few exceptions to this.

 However, the interactions are not like they would be with a real person.
-You can clearly tell that this is an A.I., but she can still create very funny moments within the limits of her programming.
+You can clearly see that this is an A.I., but she can still create very funny moments within the limits of her programming.

-So don’t worry, AI isn’t taking over the world…yet.
+So don’t worry, AI isn’t taking over the world…yet

-2. Not all vtubers are japaneese
+2. Not all vtubers are Japanese

 3. Not all vtubers are idols